MicrosoftDocs/security/zero-trust/azure-infrastructure-iaas.md

 ### Deploy baseline deny rules for network security groups

-A key element of zero trust is using the least level of access needed.
+A key element of Zero Trust is using the least level of access needed.
 By default, network security groups have allowed rules.
 By adding a baseline of deny rules, you can enforce the least level of access.

 Once provisioned, create a deny all rule in each of the inbound and outbound rules, with a priority of 4096.
 This is the last custom priority available, which means you still have the remaining scope to configure allow actions.